 This type of research takes a long time.
 The results may not be available for many years.

-AFTER TREATMENT FOR ALL
+AFTER TREATMENT FOR AML

+Follow-up 74

-Follow-up Possible long-term effects of treatment Looking after yourself Finding ways to cope 72 74 79 86 -- ----------------------
+Possible long-term effects of treatment 76

-Follow-up
+Looking after yourself 80

+Finding ways to cope 88

-After your treatment, you will have regular check-ups.
+Follow-up After your treatment, you will have regular check-ups.
 Your doctor or specialist nurse will tell you what to expect.
 These follow-up appointments will continue for several years.
 They are a good time to talk about any questions or worries you have.

-If you had a stem cell transplant (see page 60), we have more detail on follow-up and aftercare on our website (see page 102).
+If you had a stem cell transplant (see pages 62 to 63), we have more detail on follow-up and aftercare on our website (see page 104).
 Your doctor will ask you how you have been feeling.
-They will also ask whether you have any new or ongong side effects.
+They will also ask if you have any new or ongoing side effects.
 You will have regular blood tests to check:

 - the number of normal cells in your blood, to make sure the leukaemia is still in remission - your general health for example, how well organs like your kidneys and liver are working.

-Depending on the treatment you had, you may also have bone marrow samples taken to check for signs of leukaemia (see page 23) .
+Depending on the treatment you had, you may also have bone marrow samples taken to check for signs of leukaemia (see pages 24 to 25).
 Sometimes you may need other tests, such as x-rays or scans.
 Many people find that they get very anxious before these appointments.
 This is normal.
 It may help to get support from family and friends.
 If you have any problems, or notice any new symptoms between appointments, talk to your doctor or specialist nurse as soon as possible.
 Do not wait for your next appointment.
 What if the leukaemia comes back?

 For some people, leukaemia comes back after treatment.
 This is called a relapse.
 If this happens, you may have further treatment.
-Some people have the same chemotherapy drugs they had during their induction treatment (see page 46).
-Others are offered different types of chemotherapy.
+Some people have the same chemotherapy drugs that were used during their induction treatment (see page 50).
+Others are offered different types of chemotherapy or targeted drugs (see pages 64 to 65).
 With further treatment, a second remission may be possible.
-Some people may be able to have a stem cell transplant from a donor.
+Some people may then be able to have a stem cell transplant from a donor.

-Targeted or immunotherapy drugs may also be used.
-If you have Ph+ ALL (see page 12), you will be offered a different TKI (see pages 61 to 62).
-Occasionally, CAR-T therapy is a possible treatment option (see page 64).

 Sometimes treatment can control the leukaemia but not cure it.
 The aim of treatment in this case is to reduce any symptoms and improve quality of life for as long as possible.

-Possible long-term effects of treatment

-Unfortunately, treatment for leukaemia can sometimes cause side effects that are permanent or happen months or years later.
+Possible long-term effects of treatment Unfortunately, treatment for leukaemia can sometimes cause side effects that are permanent or happen months or years later.
 These will not happen to everyone.
 Your doctor or specialist nurse can explain how likely they are to affect you.
 They may give you advice about ways to prevent or manage long-term effects.
-This may include:

-- telling them about certain symptoms

-- having regular tests or check-ups with your GP or at a hospital clinic

-- having treatments or medicines

-- making lifestyle changes.
+This may include: - telling them about certain symptoms - having regular tests or check-ups with your GP or at a hospital clinic - having treatments or medicines - making lifestyle changes.

-Changes to heart health

-Some leukaemia treatments can increase your risk of heart problems later in life.
+Changes to heart health Some leukaemia treatments can increase your risk of heart problems later in life.
 After these treatments, your doctor may arrange tests to check your heart every few years.
 They may also advise you to have regular blood pressure checks and blood tests to check your cholesterol levels.
 Your GP can arrange this for you.

-We have more information about cancer treatment and your heart in our booklet Heart health and cancer treatment (see page 102).

-Second cancers

-People who have had intensive chemotherapy (see page 45) or a stem cell transplant (see pages 59 to 60) have a slightly higher risk of developing a different cancer years later.
+We have more information in our booklet Heart health and cancer treatment (see page 104).
+Second cancers People who have had intensive chemotherapy or a stem cell transplant (see pages 62 to 63) have a slightly higher risk of developing a different cancer years later.
 It is important to go for any cancer screening tests when you are invited.
 Screening tests: